torrjac2/CS-3321-Project/README.md

-# Mindloggers (Alpha 1.0.0 build)
+# Mindloggers (Pre-Alpha 1.0.0 build)

 Mindloggers is a desktop calendar application written in Java.

 Status:
-This is an alpha test build.
+This is a pre-alpha test build.
 There are some features not yet implemented.

 Features not yet implemented: